steveroy0226/edav/_posts/2015-03-17-rpiccone-blogpost-assignment.md

 Here's how they depicted my non-Homo-Sapien-ness:

 ![Your Hominin Ancestry]({{ site.url }}/edav/assets/rap2186/piccone-bp1.png)
-Source: https://genographic.nationalgeographic.com/results/dashboard (must be logged in to view actual results)
+<cite>Source: https://genographic.nationalgeographic.com/results/dashboard (must be logged in to view actual results)</cite>

 Where to begin on this?..

-I find the varying blue/gray hues to be distractingly similar to each other, and to make matters worse, the hue of the stated percentage does not match its corresponding arc.
+I find the series of blue-grey hues to be distractingly similar to each other, and to make matters worse, the hue of the stated percentage does not match its corresponding arc.

 The 3rd and outermost arc along with the text at the bottom would seem to depict 2.1% as the average amount of both Neanderthal and Denisovan DNA for all humans born outside of Africa.
 The only problem is that those details are contradicted in the following "Explore Your Results" page (more on that to follow).